MightyJoeW/getScriptOrDieTryin/content/blog/Is-Math-Needed-For-Web-Development/index.md

 To understand this, let’s first look at the three primary languages that make up a website: HTML, CSS, and JavaScript.

-###Creating structure with HTML.
+###Creating structure with HTML
 <figure>
   <img src="./house-framing.jpg" alt="beige wooden house layout"/>
-  <figcaption style="text-align: center">Photographer: <a href="https://unsplash.com/@chuklanov" target="_blank" rel="noopener noreferrer">Avel Chuklanov
+  <figcaption style="text-align: center">Photographer: Avel Chuklanov</figcaption>
-</a></figcaption>
 </figure>

 HTML stands for hypertext markup language, and this serves as the structure of a website.
 Think of this as the foundation or framing of your house.

 HTML is all text-based (no math required here).
 You place tags around your text to tell browsers what kind of text it is and how to display it.

 For example, let’s say we want to create a webpage that features a basic calculator.
+I will be using the codepen.io online editor to demonstrate.

 We want a large header text at the top of the page to say The Sum Machine.